-- 1 Go to Dell.com/support/drivers. - 2 Under the Drivers & Downloads section, type the Service Tag of your system in the Enter a Service Tag box, and then click Submit.
+- 1. Go to Dell.com/support/drivers. - 2.
+In the Drivers & Downloads section, enter the Service Tag of your system in the Enter a Dell Service Tag, Dell EMC Product ID, or Model field, and then click Submit.

-NOTE: If you do not have the Service Tag, select Detect PC to allow the system to automatically detect your Service Tag, or under General support, navigate to your product.
+i NOTE: If you do not have the Service Tag, click Detect PC to allow the system to automatically detect your Service Tag.